Water Safety Testing Results

 AACPS, along with several other school systems, was invited to participate in meetings to assist the Maryland Department of the Environment (MDE) in the development of the regulation.
 The Final regulation became effective April 9, 2018.
 AACPS began sampling in mid-March 2018, prior to the April 9, 2018, effective date.

-AACPS resumed sampling in September 2018 and by July 1, 2019, will have tested all schools, even those served by well water (not required by this law).
-The law and regulation require parents be notified of results, even if those results show levels below the threshold of 20 parts per billion.
+AACPS resumed sampling in September 2018 and completed initial testing in all schools, even those served by well water (not required by this law), during the 2018-2019 school year.
+The law and regulation require parents be notified of results.

-The sampling process is defined by the regulation and the preparations that were required for sampling by Martel include:
+The sampling process is defined by the regulation and the preparations that were required for sampling include:

-• Prior to any sample that is taken, it is a requirement that the water has to sit in the pipes between 8 and 18 hours.
+- Prior to any sample that is taken, it is a requirement that the water stagnate in the pipes between 8 and 18 hours.

-• All samples must be taken before students and staff arrive at school in the morning because if outlets are turned on and water flows, the integrity of sample is compromised.
+- All samples are first draw samples and must be taken before students and staff arrive at school in the morning because if outlets are turned on and water flows, the integrity of the sample is compromised.